splunk/splunk-library-javalogging/README.md

     ```

 5. Import **com.splunk.logging.SplunkCimLogEvent** and use it to create
    events.
-This example code uses Logback, as the logger, but the part
+This example code uses Logback as the logger, but the part
    relevant to **SplunkCimLogEvent** will be unchanged for other frameworks:

     ```